Snorkelling in the crystal-clear lagoon of Mauritius

 Île aux Bénitiers

-Small island in a beautiful lagoon.
-Good coral and fish populations.
-Accessible by boat from La Gaulette and Tamarin.
-Often combined with dolphin watching.
+A small island set in a beautiful west coast lagoon with good coral heads and healthy fish populations.
+Accessible by boat from La Gaulette and Tamarin — usually combined with spinner dolphin watching in the morning.
+Clear water and abundant marine life.
+Snorkelling off the island edges.

 Advanced